kennypm/lua-primesieve/README.md

 ```

 ## Building
-I haven't bothered including an install script to find the system directory for Lua C libraries.
-First you'll need to install primesieve itself, either from the git repo or your package manager.
-Otherwise it's a typical CMake build process:
+The simplest way is to use LuaRocks to build, install, and manage your `LUA_CPATH`.
+Otherwise you can build manually with CMake:
 ```shell
 git clone https://github.com/kennypm/lua-primesieve/
 cd lua-primesieve